Henry Lucy: Life and career

 Lucy's lasting memorial is in the volumes he compiled from his Punch parliamentary sketches: A Diary of Two Parliaments (2 vols., 1885–1886), A Diary of the Salisbury Parliament, 1886–1892 (1892), A Diary of the Home Rule Parliament, 1892–1895 (1896), A Diary of the Unionist Parliament, 1895–1900 (1901), and The Balfourian Parliament, 1900–1905 (1906).
 They amount to a history of the Commons in its heyday and have been extensively mined by historians.

 Lucy was a long-running friend and fund-raiser for Shackleton's expeditions to the South Pole.
 His generosity exceeded Shackleton's expectations, guaranteeing their success.
 Knighted in 1909, he was the first lobby correspondent to be seen as a social equal of the politicians in the Commons on whom he reported.

 He rose to national prominence during the constitutional crises of 1909–1910, during which he revealed to the Commons that Navy estimates had been as much as £60 million all along.
 His article was used as evidence by Hugh Foster MP to demand clarity from the government on the budgetary proposals being blocked in the Lords.

 His London home was at 42 Ashley Gardens, and he was a member of the National Liberal Club.

 A pioneer of the profession of public affairs consultancy, Lucy had already been awarded a knighthood, when invited to Buckingham Palace by Queen Mary, to whom he presented a gift of his political anecdote collection.

 Sir Henry Lucy died of bronchitis at Whitethorn, his country house at Hythe, Kent in 1924, aged 81.
 (The house is now known as "Lucys" on Lucys Hill).
 Lucy left a huge sum of money, over £250,000, and was probably the wealthiest Victorian journalist who was not also a newspaper proprietor.
 In his will he endowed a "Sir William Henry Lucy Bed" at Shrewsbury's Royal Salop Infirmary "in memory of his pleasant connection with Shrewsbury" as a journalist.
 In 1935, his widow Lady Lucy donated £1,000 to found the Sir Henry Lucy Scholarship at Merchant Taylors' School, Crosby.
 There are several portraits of Sir Henry Lucy at the National Portrait Gallery, including one by John Singer Sargent.

 The mixed perceptions of his personality have been left to modern biographers to examine more deeply.

+Lifeboat

+In 1902, Lucy made a gift of £1000 to the Royal National Lifeboat Institution (RNLI) for the provision of a lifeboat.
+A 35 ft lifeboat, built by Thames Ironworks of Blackwall, London, was provided to in 1903, and named Nancy Lucy.
+The lifeboat operated from 1903 until 1929, launching 42 times, and saving 144 lives.